How can I join?

 Kitchen.

-Participate in and take care of the weekly open kitchen.
+Participate in and take care of the open kitchen events.

 Schedule.